 15A NCAC 02Q .0113 NOTIFICATION IN AREAS WITHOUT ZONING

-(a) State and local governments are exempt from this Rule.
+(a) State and local governments shall be exempt from this Rule.

-(b) Before a person submits a permit application for a new or expanded facility in an area without zoning, he shall provide public notification as setout in this Rule.
+(b) Before a person submits a permit application for a new or expanded facility in an area without zoning, he or she shall:

 (A) the name of the affected facility;

 (B) the name and address of the permit applicant; and

 (C) the activity or activities involved in the permit action; and